TRIFLUOPERAZINE

 Drug Warnings

-If you are allergic to TRIFLUOPERAZINE or any other medicines, please tell your doctor.
-Tablets are not recommended for children below 6 years, and the syrup is not recommended for children below 3 years of age.
-Avoid taking TRIFLUOPERAZINE if you are pregnant, especially in the third trimester as it may cause adverse effects in the baby such as breathing problems, muscle stiffness or weakness, shaking, etc. Please consult a doctor if you are pregnant or breastfeeding.
+Please tell your doctor if you are allergic to TRIFLUOPERAZINE or any other medicines, please tell your doctor.
+Avoid taking TRIFLUOPERAZINE if you are pregnant, especially in the third trimester, as it may cause adverse effects in the baby, such as breathing problems, muscle stiffness or weakness, shaking, etc. Please consult a doctor if you are pregnant or breastfeeding.
 TRIFLUOPERAZINE should be used with caution in elderly patients above 65 years, as there is an increased risk of adverse reactions.
-Avoid taking TRIFLUOPERAZINE if you have blood disorders, liver problems or inability of the heart to maintain adequate circulation.
-Do not consume alcohol with TRIFLUOPERAZINE as it may cause adverse effects such as severe dizziness or fainting, irregular heartbeats, drowsiness, uncontrollable movements, fits, drowsiness, high or low body temperature.
+Avoid taking TRIFLUOPERAZINE if you have blood disorders, liver problems or an inability of the heart to maintain adequate circulation.
+Do not consume alcohol with TRIFLUOPERAZINE as it may cause adverse effects such as severe dizziness or fainting, irregular heartbeats, drowsiness, uncontrollable movements, fits, drowsiness, and high or low body temperature.
 If you have Parkinson’s disease, fits, narrow-angle glaucoma, myasthenia gravis (muscle weakness), enlarged prostate gland, dementia (decline in memory, intelligence or communication), uncontrolled high blood pressure, high cholesterol, diabetes, have a family history of stroke or blood clots, liver, heart or brain problems, inform your doctor before taking TRIFLUOPERAZINE.

 Drug Interactions